 Demographics—Get to Know Your Neighbors

-The median age in South Park Hill is 40 years old, and kids under age 18 make up more than 20 percent of residents.
-It’s a highly educated community, with about three-quarters of the adult (25 and older) population holding a bachelor’s degree or higher.
-Forty-eight percent of neighborhood commuters report the trip takes between 15 and 30 minutes.
-When it comes to housing, 78 percent of available units are owner-occupied.
-The average household income is $124,153, and the majority of area households are comprised of families.
+The median age in South Park Hill is 41.5 years old, and kids younger than 18 make up more than 20 percent of residents.
+It’s an educated community, with about 72 percent of the adult (25 and older) population holding bachelor’s degrees or higher.
+When it comes to housing, 86 percent of filled units are owner-occupied, and most (65 percent) households are families.
+The average household income is $133,190.

 Eat & Drink

 There’s a surplus of dining options in South Park Hill.
-We’re fans of the eclectic offerings that have popped up on Oneida Street and East 22nd Avenue, including: Dang Soft Serve Ice Cream (from the brains behind Little Man Ice Cream); Torpedo Coffee, which serves locally roasted beans; and the second location of Esters Neighborhood Pub.
-Of course, there are other longstanding favorites to check out, such as Tables, Cake Crumbs Bakery & Café, and Phoenician Kabob.
-Fiction Beer Company hosts a regular rotation of food trucks to pair with its pints.
+We’re fans of the eclectic offerings that have popped up on Oneida Street and East 22nd Avenue, including Dang Soft Serve Ice Cream (from the brains behind Little Man Ice Cream); Torpedo Coffee, which serves locally roasted beans; and the second location of Esters Neighborhood Pub.
+Of course, there are other longtime favorites to check out, such as Tables, Cake Crumbs Bakery & Café, and Queen of Sheba Ethiopian Restaurant.

 Folks of all ages call South Park Hill home, but kids here have it especially good.
-They can get messy during Art Garage’s creative classes or expend some extra energy at Dardano’s School of Gymnastics, Inc. (While you’re in the area, make an appointment for your kiddo to get a much-needed haircut—in an airplane seat—at Little B’s.)
+They can get messy during Art Garage’s creative classes or expend some extra energy at Dardano’s School of Gymnastics, Inc. While you’re in the ’hood, make an appointment for your kiddo to get a much-needed haircut—in an airplane seat—at Little B’s.